-Theatre for a New Audience's 'Open Books' Series to Continue 5/3 with Sean Carney
+Theatre for a New Audience's 'Open Books' Series Continues Today with Sean Carney

 Theatre for a New Audience presents a free public event, OPEN BOOKS: Sean Carney.
-This free talk, examining Sean Carney's book The Politics and Poetics of Contemporary English Tragedy, will take place on Saturday, May 3 at 5:15pm at Theatre for a New Audience at Polonsky Shakespeare Center.
+This free talk, examining Sean Carney's book The Politics and Poetics of Contemporary English Tragedy, will take place today, May 3 at 5:15pm at Theatre for a New Audience at Polonsky Shakespeare Center.

 What exactly is a tragedy?
 Can any contemporary play be considered a true tragedy?
 Or is our era just too spiritually puny, too mired in the trivial, the mundane, and the petty political to aspire to that grandiose dramatic form?
 In his dazzling and audacious book, Sean Carney explores this longstanding question by examining the work of recent British dramatists such as Edward Bond, David Hare, Howard Barker, Caryl Churchill, Mark Ravenhill, and Sarah Kane.
 The Politics and Poetics of Contemporary English Tragedy cuts to the heart of our anxieties about our capacity for tragic experience and points to answers hiding in plain sight.